It might be your LinkedIn headshot.

 3 – The inside of your car.

 Want to convey that you’re serious about your career?
 Then look the part – deliberately – instead of using a randomly taken photo that includes a headrest.
+(We know you just snapped a selfie with 20 different takes.)

 Even a great shot of you behind the wheel isn’t enough to make employers think you can drive a new project or team. (pun intended)